scala/docs.scala-lang/_overviews/scala3-book/concurrency.md

 Also, as you saw with the `import` statements in these examples, the Scala `Future` depends on an `ExecutionContext`.

-For more details about futures, see [Futures and Promises](https://docs.scala-lang.org/overviews/core/futures.html), an article that discusses futures, promises, and execution contexts.
+For more details about futures, see [Futures and Promises][futures], an article that discusses futures, promises, and execution contexts.
 It also provides a discussion of how a `for` expression is translated into a `flatMap` operation.

+[futures]: {% link _overviews/core/futures.md %}